 Everest Base Camp Trekking via Jiri – 24 Days

-Everest Base Camp trekking via Jiri 24 days is challenging and adventurous for those trekkers, who are wishing to have long trek on Himalayas of Nepal.
+Everest Base Camp trekking via Jiri for 24 days is challenging and adventurous for those trekkers, who are wishing to have a long trek on the Himalayas of Nepal.
 Our trip begins with a long drive from Kathmandu to Jiri.

 Day 1: Arrival in Kathmandu (1,300 m)

-Today starting day of our trip, we send our organization agents to pick you up at Tribhuwan International Airport.
-You will be heartily welcomed with greetings and shifted towards tourist standard hotel.
-We additionally plan for meeting at our office for a discussion about upcoming trek.
+Today starting the day of our trip, we send our organization agents to pick you up at Tribhuwan International Airport.
+You will be heartily welcomed with greetings and shifted towards a tourist standard hotel.
+We additionally plan for meeting at our office for a discussion about the upcoming trek.

 Day 2: Kathmandu sightseeing and trekking preparation

 Kathmandu valley is the real spot to sight major cultural and historical sites.
-Early morning, we step forward for sightseeing some historical spots which are on UNESCO World Heritage Site.
-After spending some hours to explore these locations, we return back for finalizing our trekking equipment, which is required during our trek and this night we spend at the fine hotel in Kathmandu.
+Early morning, we step forward to sightseeing some historical spots which are on the UNESCO World Heritage Site.
+After spending some hours exploring these locations, we return back for finalizing our trekking equipment, which is required during our trek, and this night we spend at the fine hotel in Kathmandu.

 Day 3: Drive to Jiri (1,955 m) 7 to 8 hours by bus

 Early morning after having delicious breakfast, our private vehicle transfers us to the bus station to catch a bus towards Jiri.
-After that leaving Kathmandu, we pass through Bhaktapur, Banepa, Dhulikhel and many other large settlements viewing terraced field and following Araniko highway to reach Jiri.
+After that leaving Kathmandu, we pass through Bhaktapur, Banepa, Dhulikhel, and many other large settlements viewing terraced fields and following Araniko highway to reach Jiri.
 After stepping Jiri, we explore the town for some hours and spent a night at the lodge in Jiri.

 Day 4: Trek to Shivalaya (1,770 m) 4 to 5 hours walk